How to Add Style to Text in DOCX with C

 Frequently Asked Questions

-How can I change the text color in a DOCX file using IronWord?
+How do I change text color in Word documents using C#?

 Ahmad Sohail